HueCodes/HueCodes.github.io/README.md

 ## About me
-Math/CS Student who loves programming and problem solving.
-I am interested in Low level systems, cyber security, robotics and ML.
-In my spare time I like to read, trail run and be with my family.
+Math/CS Student.
+I like to solve complex problems and build software.
+Im interested in Systems programming, robotics, cyber/cloud security, and ml.
+In my spare time I like to be in the mountains, do jiu jitsu and read.

 ## Cerifications and Education
 - Studying Math and CS at UW
 - CompTIA Sec+
 - Linux Red Hat Certified System Admin (RHCSA)

+## Languages
+- C/C++
+- Rust
+- GO
+- Python

 ## Projects
 - Cloud Native Time series Database in Rust